sc-ventures/cloudbreak-documentation/docs/cli-install.md

 **Steps**

-1. Browse to your Cloudbreak instance and log in to the Cloubdreak web UI.
+1. Browse to your Cloudbreak instance and log in to the Cloudbreak web UI.
 2. Select **Download CLI** from the navigation pane.
 3. Select your operating system.
 The CLI is available for Linux, Mac OS X, and Windows:
     <a href="../images/cb-cli.png" target="_blank" title="click to enlarge"><img src="../images/cb-cli.png" width="650" title="Cloudbreak web UI"></a>